-Also, unplugging your surge protector from the wall would also be advised.
+Also, we advice to also unplug your surge protector from the wall.

 How our team can assist you:

-We will be working to remotely power down servers during the most affected times, which at this time looks to be Wednesday night and Thursday morning, for most people.
+We will be working to remotely power down servers during the most affected times, which at this time look to be Wednesday night and Thursday morning for most people.

 2- Verify backups ahead of storm